nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Biocompatible:** Pertaining to its compatibility with living tissues, making it suitable for medical and dental applications.

-### Expanded Definition and Usage\nNano-hydroxyapatite is highly valued in both the dental and orthopedic fields for its ability to closely mimic the mineral component of human bone and teeth.
+### Expanded Definition and Usage:
+Nano-hydroxyapatite is highly valued in both the dental and orthopedic fields for its ability to closely mimic the mineral component of human bone and teeth.
 Its small particle size increases its surface area, enhancing its interaction with living tissues and improving its osteoconductive properties.
 In dentistry, it is used in products that repair or regenerate tooth structures and in implants that require rapid integration with jawbone.
 In orthopedics, it is utilized in bone grafts and coatings for implants to promote stable and long-lasting bone healing and integration.